-If there’s one rapper in the game that takes his rides as seriously as his rhythm, it’s Drake.
+If there’s one artist in the game who takes his rides as seriously as his rap, it’s Drake.
 And there’s a good reason why.

 Over the years, Drake has had tons of chart-topping tunes backed by sensational music videos.
 The man knows the recipe to turn a track into a hit.
 However, he’s had one constant throughout his videos that make his visuals worth fawning over.
 And no, we’re not talking about the exotic women, the luxe Millies, or the million-dollar mansions.
 It’s cars and not just any, the really unique rides that take his videos to the next level.
 Call it product placement or a humble flex – it certainly makes you look twice and adds an extra layer of luxury.